poepoejoejoe/mmo-game/ideas.md

 Core Gameplay Loop Expansion (Months 1-2)
 Goal: Make the moment-to-moment gameplay engaging and give players short-term objectives.

-slime as drawing
+- [x] slime as drawing
+- [ ] inventory icons generated, heart chat emoji
+- [ ] health bar?
-inventory icons generated, heart chat emoji health bar? ai gen all new better icons name the game.
-Improve the top bar with a image of the game title give player a random shirt color draw items that fall on the ground (or just use their icon probably)
+- [ ] ai gen all new better icons
+- [ ] name the game.
+Improve the top bar with a image of the game title
+- [ ] give player a random shirt color
+- [ ] draw items that fall on the ground (or just use their icon probably)
+- [ ] show the player holding the axe

 quests
 what are the rewards?